ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The following terms are defined in {{!RFC6241}} and are not redefined here:
 - configuration data
 - state data

+The following terms are defined in {{!RFC8342}} and are not redefined here:
+- applied configuration

 The following terms are defined in {{IANA_YANG}} and are not redefined here:
 - backplane